Four Years Later, Xbox Exec Admits How Microsoft Screwed Up Disc Resale Plan

 (I switch inputs on my TV all the time, so obviously know how to do it..
 It does suck that nowadays it's much slower than switching inputs on analog TVs.. but really, I wish I could have all devices plugged in and essentially instantly switch between which one I am seeing

-Designed from the Ground Up for Ads, Not Games (Score:2)
+Designed from the Ground Up for Ads, Not Games (Score:4, Informative)

 - $100 higher price to cover the cost of Kinect -- a device few wanted